 This one may sound a little counterintuitive, but it’s often our biggest challengers who push us to be our best selves.
 Whether that’s a competitor, a healthy critic, or someone who cares a little too much for your liking, now’s a good time to acknowledge the ways in which they help propel you forward.
 Even if you don’t agree with them all the time, if they inspired you to make a change or take a risk, you should let them know how it paid off.

 It’s natural that people will come and go from your life, but Thanksgiving is an opportune time to reflect on past friends, colleagues, and acquaintances who left a lasting impact.
 Take a few minutes alone to thank them silently and send good vibes their way, or reach out with a quick phone call, email, or social media message.
 You’ll be surprised how even a few short words can brighten someone’s day.

 Give the gift of encouragement this Thanksgiving with a Boomerang workshop

 Pursuing a new hobby or rediscovering your passions with a loved one has never been easier.
 With Boomerang, older adults can register for over 250+ online workshops a month in areas of their interest.
-Together you can explore your creative side, learn to cook new dishes or get active in virtual fitness classes.
 Our online workshops are led by passionate hosts to help you explore your interests.